 When Fred and Tom Beeds entered the mouth of the Foster River, Fred was immediately introduced to the pole.
 Tom cut, from a stand of black spruce, two slender poles, each about ten feet in length.
 These he shaved down with his hunting knife until they balanced perfectly when the centre of the pole was laid in the palm of the hand.
 Then he showed Fred how to stand up in the canoe and drive it forward with the pole, through fast, shallow water.
 With Fred standing in the bow and Tom in the stern they poled up rapids which Fred would have hesitated to run had he been travelling downstream alone.
 Tom handled the pole like a superb athlete who makes all the feats seem easy.

 Fred had a fair load of trapping gear, 100 pounds of flour, some lard, sugar and dried fruit, but little else in the way of food.
-Tom Beeds had a light load with practically no food supplies, a dangerous practise for all but the most experienced to emulate.
+Tom Beeds had a light load with practically no food supplies, a dangerous practice for all but the most experienced to emulate.
 Always within reach in the canoe, and always loaded, was Tom's battered shotgun.
 He demonstrated to Fred that it is a simple matter to shoot the ducks always present on the creeks and rivers in spring, summer and fall.
-Swimming muskrats and beaver are likely victims if you do not get ducks.
+Swimming muskrats and beavers are likely victims if you do not get ducks.
 And if these fail, they might shoot a porcupine, a hawk or a young bald eagle, fat and unable to fly from the nest.
 When they camped in the evening, Tom showed Fred where and how to set fish nets in the cross-currents below a rapid or in the eddying water bordering swift currents at a bend in the river.
 The yield was whitefish in quantity.

 One evening, Tom paddled the canoe up the mouth of a small creek in the dusk and shot a bull moose.

 Fred watched as Tom cut the meat into thin sheets, hung them on a rack over a fire and dried the meat in short order.
 The end product seemed unpalatable at first, but later Fred found it to be sustaining when eaten raw.
 Beaten into a powder and cooked in a frying pan with water and lard, it became an appetizing item after a long day with the pole.
 As Fred puts it: "Tom taught me how to live on practically no food that you buy in a store.
 The Foster River is one of the most difficult to travel of all the tributaries of the Churchill.
-It flows generally from north to south, but as you travel its length you head east, west, and actually south, in the long loops between the various lakes along the way.
+It flows generally from north to south, but as you travel its length you head east, west, and south, in the long loops between the various lakes along the way.
 The river bed is broken by white-water rapids, waterfalls, and other cataracts.
 In its southern reaches, the ancient river valley is cut from the solid rock.
-In some places its walls are precipitous, and golden eagles nest among the fire-scarred rocks and snags which are remnants of forests burned and reburned throughout the years.
+In some places its walls are precipitous, and golden eagles nest among the fire-scarred rocks and snags which are remnants of forests burned and burned throughout the years.
 On the first portages, Tom surprised Fred by carrying across his whole outfit in one trip.
 Attaching a tumpline to his pack, he piled on bags and boxes, then trotted off.
 Fred too would pack like an Indian from now on.

 Their route continued well into pre-Cambrian rock country until they reached the place where the Foster River leaves Lower Foster Lake.
 For several days they paddled through the long and narrow Lower, Middle and Upper Foster Lakes.
 They were in an uninhabited wilderness, not seeing any other human beings, nor expecting to since the winter residents were camped along the Churchill at this season.